 When Mattar first imported laffa from his homeland, he produced a white bread.
 Now that he’s back from Arizona, he switched to whole wheat, which is harder to make but healthier.

-Mattar is amenable to making substitutions and encourages variety.
-We ordered an off-menu combo of falafel and shawarma for the price of a shawarma plate.
-We enjoyed the falafel, which Mattar fries to order, resulting in golden golf balls with crisp jackets and crumbly, supple cores stained green with parsley and cilantro.
+I enjoyed the falafel, which Mattar fries to order, resulting in golden golf balls with crisp jackets and crumbly, supple cores stained green with parsley and cilantro.
 Dip in creamy, sesame-strong tahini sauce to cool the falafel and to add flavor.
 Chicken shawarma was fairly juicy, marinated in amba, turmeric and cumin, and served on yellow saffron-stained rice pilaf.
-Pickled turnip logs, cabbage, jalapeno and cauliflower technically completed the plate, but we’d be remiss if we didn’t suggest spicy red chile sauce (seeds and all), which is available by request.
+Pickled turnip logs, cabbage, jalapeno and cauliflower technically completed the plate, but we’d be remiss if I didn’t suggest spicy red chile sauce (seeds and all), which is available by request.

-Our our return visit, Combo Grill ($14.75) consisted of crusty chicken thigh, chewy beef flap meat and the casing free beef sausage called kafta.
-We enjoyed the smoky babaghanouj and rich hummus, both finished with olive oil and dusted with paprika.
-The Greek salad of tomato, lettuce, red onion and feta enlivened the plate.
+I enjoyed smoky babaghanouj and rich hummus, both finished with olive oil and dusted with paprika.
+A Greek salad of tomato, lettuce, red onion and feta enlivened the plate.
 So did more laffa.

-Mattar was feeling under the weather, and said he had been eating Lentil Soup ($4.95) to turn the tide.
 Red lentils turn yellow when you cook them, and they appeared as a slurry, seasoned with cumin, onion and spices.
-They also make white bean soup on other days.
+Joe’s Falafel also makes white bean soup other days.

 Universal City is not a neighborhood Angelenos tend to stop when passing from the 818 to 323, and vice versa, but Joe’s Falafel warrants a momentary escape from the 101 freeway.